dustinpfister/blog_posts/_posts/threejs-vector2.md

 ### 1.2 - Making 2D curves and using them with THREE.LatheGeometry

 Another way to go about creating an array of vector2 objects would be to create a 2D curve, and then use the getPoints method of the curve to get the array.
 This will work fine as long as I am okay with having a fixed delta between each point alone the curve, and in the even that it is not there is using the get point method of the base curve class along with any custom logic that will give me the deltas that I want.
 However this is still very much a basic example so I will not be getting into any of that here.

+For this example I then created a whole bunch of Vector2 objects to serve as start and end points for an over all [curve path object](/2023/06/01/threejs-curve-path/).
+A curve path is actually a collection of curve objects created by various other curve classes that extend the base curve class.
+I could go on and on about curves, but for now there is just using THREE.LineCurve and THREE.QuadraticBezierCurve which are two decent options for built in 2d curves that will take these vector2 objects as arguments.
+I also made a few more Vector2 objects that will be used for control points in the curves that will be made with the THREE.QuadraticBezierCurve as that is a kind of curve that requires a single control point.

 ```js
 // ---------- ----------